StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Bass Iteration 4
+instrumental. slow with a harmonica playing the main melody. soft, mellow, euphonious, dreamy, sentimental and romantic.
+Classical Instrumental. a harmonica solo melody playing.
+The recording is noisy, in mono and emotional and passionate.

 [Go to Prompt 1](#prompt1)

 ![Bass 4 Waveform](iterations1/bass_4_waveform_spectrogram.png)